 The Alberta Aboriginal Youth Council (AAYC)

-The ANFCA’s Provincial Youth Council, The Alberta Aboriginal Youth Council (AAYC), was established in 1996 with the intent to increase urban Indigenous youth participation in culture and training.
+The ANFCA’s Alberta Aboriginal Youth Council (AAYC) was established in 1996 with the intent to increase urban Indigenous youth participation in culture and training.
 Today the well-developed youth council has emerged as a proud group of youth from across the province of Alberta with a vision for themselves, their communities and the future.

-Building on a strong foundation of Friendship Centre history, the AAYC is structured in a Board of Directors format that encourages skill development, community involvement and community building.
+Building on a strong foundation of Friendship Centre history, the AAYC is structured in a Board of Directors format that encourages skill development, and community involvement.

-Throughout Alberta many Indigenous youth councils operate within Friendship Centres and act as channel for vital youth voices.
+Throughout Alberta many Indigenous youth councils operate within Friendship Centres.
 It is from these community-based youth councils that representatives are appointed to attend the provincial youth council.
-Member Friendship Centres are encouraged to appoint one youth representative to attend the provincial youth council (AAYC) and one youth representative from AAYC is appointed to represent Alberta youth at the national youth council (AYC)
+Member Friendship Centres are encouraged to appoint one youth representative to attend the provincial youth council (AAYC) and one youth representative from AAYC is appointed to represent Alberta youth on the national Aboriginal Youth Council (AYC).

 This energetic group is steeped in strength, vision and respect.
-Historically, representatives from the AAYC would join together to review and evaluate proposals from across Alberta for youth program funding under the federally funded UMAYC initiative.
+Historically, representatives from the AAYC would join together to review and evaluate proposals from across Alberta for youth program funding under the federally funded Urban Multi-Purpose Aboriginal Youth Centres (UMAYC) initiative.
 Their direct involvement in this process was enlightening and empowering and ultimately instilled a sense of accountability and responsibility for solutions to overcome social issues faced at the community level.